 9.1 Delegates shall be members of the Association.

 9.2 Each unit shall select a Delegate biennially, in odd-numbered years, to serve concurrently with the Officers of the Association elected in that year.
 Delegates may serve consecutive terms.
-Notification of the results of this election shall be forwarded immediately to the Secretary of the Association by the newly elected Delegate.

 Article 10: Local Units